ZcashFoundation/zebra/book/src/user/shielded-scan-grpc-server.md

 This will start scanning for transactions in Zebra's state and in new blocks as they're validated.

-Or, to use the scanner gRPC server without streaming, try calling `RegisterKeys` with your Sapling extended full viewing key, waiting the scanner to cache some results, then calling `GetResults`.
+Or, to use the scanner gRPC server without streaming, try calling `RegisterKeys` with your Sapling extended full viewing key, waiting for the scanner to cache some results, then calling `GetResults`.

 ## gRPC Reflection